opatel15/CS163-Projects-2024Fall/_posts/2024-12-12-team27-medical-image-segmentation.md

 <!-- {: style="width: 400px; max-width: 100%;"} -->

 ### Discussion
 UNet++ demonstrates significant improvements over traditional UNet for medical segmentation tasks, owing to its architectural innovations and advanced training strategies.
-With its ability to generate accurate and reliable segmentations, it shows significant improvement from UNet in IoU score from 0.5642 to 0.6854 and same for DICE score.
-Also the predictions as shown above are fine grained and precise.
+With its ability to generate accurate and reliable segmentations, it shows significant improvement from UNet in IoU score from 0.5642 to 0.6854 and 0.6695 to 0.7839 for DICE score.
+Also the predictions as shown above are slightly more fine grained and precise than U-Net, which is a reflection of the architectural improvements from U-Net to U-Net++.

 ## Model 3: PSPNet